rallepalaveev/A2RESET/Readme.md

 I hope it can be useful to someone.

 I have added new functionality to the firmware - v2.0.
-If the button is pressed twice quickly within 1 second then the computer performs a warm reset and drops to monitor.
+If the button is pressed twice quickly within 1 second then the computer disables any anti-reset routines, performs a warm reset and drops to monitor.